imanghafoori1/laravel-heyman/README.md

         ->beforeValidationModifyData($modifier);
 ```

-That way you do not need to validate requests in your controllers or create dedicated FormRequest classes to validate input.
+This way, you do not need to validate requests in your controllers or create dedicated FormRequest classes to validate input.

 #### Other things: